 Section 1.
 General.
 The Appointing Authority may authorize travel at State expense for the effective conduct of the State's business.
 Such authorization must be granted prior to the incurrence of the actual expenses.
 Employees affected under this Article shall be reimbursed for such expenses that had been authorized by the Appointing Authority in accord with the terms of this Article.

 Section 2.
 Vehicle Expense.
-When a State-owned vehicle is not available and an employee is required to use his/her personal automobile to conduct authorized State business, the Appointing Authority shall reimburse the employee at the then current Federal IRS mileage reimbursement rate on the most direct route according to Transportation Department records.
+When a State-owned vehicle is not available and an employee is required to use their personal automobile to conduct authorized State business, the Appointing Authority shall reimburse the employee at the then current Federal IRS mileage reimbursement rate on the most direct route.